whokilleddb/BoosterDriver/README.md

 }
 ```

-There are three major parts to the function - Setting the major functions to indicate the functions our driver supports, creating a device object for the client to interact with, and finally create a symlink for the client to call `CreateFile()` on.
+There are three major parts to the function - Setting the major functions to indicate the functions our driver supports, creating a device object for the client to interact with, and finally create a symbolic link for the client to call `CreateFile()` on.

 The first part of the code sets the necessary function pointers:
  - First we point set the `DriverUnload` member of the `DriverObject` which points to the unload routine.
  - Then we set the `MajorFunction` members.
-The `MajorFunction` array contains a list of function pointers which serve as entrypoints for the Driver's dispathc routines.
+The `MajorFunction` array contains a list of function pointers which serve as entry-points for the Driver's dispatch routines.
 These indicate the functionalities supported by the driver.
 In our case, we support three routines:
 	- `IRP_MJ_CREATE`: A routine to deal with requests sent by the client when it tries to open a handle to the Device object
 	- `IRP_MJ_CLOSE`: A routine to deal with requests sent by the client when it tries to close the handle to the Device object
 	- `IRP_MJ_WRITE`: A routine to deal with requests sent by the client when it tries to transfer data to the driver using operations like `WriteFile()` or `NtWriteFile()`